chadramsey/chadramsey.github.io/_posts/2018-11-26-pico8-game-jam-three.md

 date: 2018-11-26
 ---

-It's only been about ten days since the last update, but I've decided to go ahead and comment on the overall status of this project and where I see it heading.
+It's only been a few days since the last update, but I've decided to go ahead and comment on the overall status of this project and where I see it heading.

 Since my last update I've added a basic attack mechanic (the ability to 'consume' souls, because demons), basic enemy collision,